 image

 National Policy of Education (1986) has emphasized the importance of motivation in improving the teaching-learning process.
-In pursuance to this policy, UGC has established 62 Academic Staff Colleges all over the country.
-By the end of February, 2009, these ASCs had organized 11135 programmes and imparted training to about 3.62 lac teachers.
-The Academic Staff College of Himachal Pradesh University came to existence in 1989 and organized 302 varieties of programmes for improving the quality of teaching and research in different branches of knowledge by imparting training to 9989 teachers all over the country.
-It has attempted to enhance the training and development process by bringing out an annual journal, ‘academe that contains articles pertaining to varied issues of higher education pertinent to enrich necessary dexterity for becoming effective and professionally competent teachers.
-Participants’ column contains important subject matter for the organizers who get feedback for further refinements.
-The readers are requested to offer their valuable comments and suggestions in the direction so that the journal could be become more result oriented.
-They are also requested to contribute relevant articles for enriching the subject matter of academe.
+In pursuance to this policy, UGC has established 66 Academic Staff Colleges all over the country.
+The Academic Staff College of Himachal Pradesh University came into existence in 1989 and since then if has organized 377 programmes for improving the quality of teaching and research in different branches of knowledge by imparting training to 12653 teachers all over the country.
+It has attempted to enhance the training and development process by bringing out an annual journal (with ISSN), ‘academe’ that contains articles pertaining to varied issues in higher education.